 In September 2018, our board of directors adopted and our stockholders approved the 2018 ESPP, which became effective immediately prior to the effectiveness of the registration statement for our initial public offering.
 The 2018 ESPP will be administered by our board of directors or by a committee appointed by our board of directors.
 The 2018 ESPP initially will provide participating employees with the opportunity to purchase an aggregate of 311,850 shares of our common stock.
-The number of shares of our common stock reserved for issuance under the 2018 ESPP increased, pursuant to the terms of the 2018 ESPP, by an additional 323,377 shares, equal to 1% of our then-outstanding common stock, effective as of January 1, 2019, by an additional 390,371 shares, equal to 1% of our then-outstanding common stock, effective as of January 1, 2020 and by an additional 486,657 shares, equal to 1% of our then-outstanding common stock, effective as of January 1, 2021.
+The number of shares of our common stock reserved for issuance under the 2018 ESPP increased, pursuant to the terms of the 2018 ESPP, by additional shares equal to 1% of our then-outstanding common stock, effective as of January 1 of each year.
+As of December 31, 2021, 1,481,852 shares remained available for purchase.